AntaresMugisho/WiShare/README.md

 # WiShare
-A simple HTTP server to easily share files
+A simple HTTP server to easily share files.